-Chris Field is the Western Australian Ombudsman and President of the International Ombudsman Institute (IOI).
-Chris is currently Australia’s longest serving ombudsman and concurrently holds the roles of Energy and Water Ombudsman and Chair, State Records Commission.
+Chris Field is the Western Australian Ombudsman, Western Australian Energy and Water Ombudsman and President of the International Ombudsman Institute (IOI).
+Mr Field was recently reappointed for a fourth five-year term, commencing on 26 March 2022.
+Mr Field is Australia’s longest serving Ombudsman and the only Ombudsman in the fifty-year history of the Ombudsman institution in Australia to be appointed for four terms of office.
+Mr Field concurrently holds the roles of Energy and Water Ombudsman and Chair, State Records Commission.
 He is also an Adjunct Professor in the School of Law at the University of Western Australia and the inaugural Chair of the Accountability Agencies Collaborative Forum.

-Chris has a particularly strong theoretical and practising interest in administrative law and teaches the University of Western Australia’s advanced administrative law unit Government Accountability – Law and Practice, a course he founded with Professor Simon Young.
-Chris is also the author of a range of publications on the ombudsman and administrative law.
+He has a particularly strong theoretical and practising interest in administrative law and teaches the University of Western Australia’s advanced administrative law unit Government Accountability – Law and Practice, a course he founded with Professor Simon Young.
+He is also the author of a range of publications on the ombudsman and administrative law.